 If the Pension Plan were to wind up, the Company would be required to pay enough into the Pension Plan to enable your benefits to be completely secured with an insurance company.
-At 31 March 2023, the estimated amount that the insurance company would require, (known as full solvency) was £356.1m.
-Please note that this figure is provided for information purposes and will vary over time - it does not imply that the Company is thinking of winding-up the Pension Plan.
+The estimated amounts that the insurance company would require (known as full solvency) at 31 March 2022 and 31 March 2024 were £356.1m and £213.7m respectively.
+Please note that this figure is provided for information purposes and will vary over time it does not imply that the Company is thinking of winding-up the Pension Plan.

 In the event of a wind up, it may be the case that the Company and Pension Plan are unable to pay the full amount required by the insurance company.
-If the Company became insolvent, the Pension Protection Fund (PPF) might be able to take over the Pension Plan and pay compensation to members.
+If the Company became insolvent, the Pension Protection Fund ('PPF') might be able to take over the Pension Plan and pay compensation to members.
 The PPF has been set up by the Government to help protect members' pensions where a company becomes insolvent, although it does not guarantee to pay full benefits.
 Further information and guidance is available on the PPF's website at www.ppf.co.uk, or you can write to the Pension Protection Fund at PO Box 254, Wymondham, NR18 8DN.